How to Size an Air Compressor

 First, consider how you’ll be using your air compressor.
 If you only plan to use it occasionally for light tasks like inflating tires or blowing up pool toys, a small tank should suffice.
 On the other hand, if you plan to use your air compressor regularly for tougher tasks like sanding or painting, a larger tank will be necessary so that the unit can keep up with demand.

-See also How to Unfreeze an Air Compressor
+See also Do You Need an Air Compressor for a Paint Sprayer

 Next, take into account the types of air tools you’ll be using.
 If you only need to run one tool at a time, then again, a smaller tank will do just fine.
 But if you plan on running multiple tools simultaneously or frequently changing between them (like when painting), then a larger tank is essential so that there’s always enough compressed air available.